By signing up for communications you consent to us further contacting you about our campaigns and how you can get involved

 Just as coronavirus split England along the same old fault-lines of class and race, so access to land is deeply biased against large sections of our society.
 Two hundred years ago, the working class were still intrinsically connected to the countryside.
 Even as late as the 1930s, rambling and cycling were seen primarily as working class hobbies, accompanied by a strong understanding that nature was needed as a salve to counteract the hard, cramped lifestyles of urban dwelling.
 Only very recently has the countryside become the preserve of the middle and upper classes.
 From National Trust memberships, to outdoor recreation shops, the leisure industry dominates our access to the countryside.
 Now even the experience of nature has become something you can purchase, a commodity for those that can afford it.

-Similarly, for Black, Asian and minority ethnic (BAME) communities, there are many more barriers to nature than simply the walls of private estates.
+Similarly, for Black and People of Colour (BPOC) communities, there are many more barriers to nature than simply the walls of private estates.
 The English landscape is filled with manorial estates built from the profits of enslaving and trading African people, of West Indian Sugar plantations and East Indian colonialism.
 The legacy of these racist, imperialist systems survives, as strong as it is unacknowledged, in the estate walls that it financed, built around common ground and blocking everyone who once had rights to this land from accessing nature.
 But it is also manifested in a deep sense that many BAME people feel that they remain unwelcome in the countryside.